 While some kids can make these sounds in isolation, stringing the sounds together during speech can be very difficult. … In some severe cases, if the lip tie is causing the child some discomfort with mouth opening (because of tension), they may alter their oral anatomy to minimize pain, which could impact speech.

 Benefits of Lip Tie Laser Surgery

 The benefits of lip tie laser surgery can improve your child’s health by assisting in breastfeeding, preventing dental problems, and on occasion speech patterns.

 Lip ties often occur together with tongue ties and, due to their restriction of the tongue and/or lip, typically become evident when an infant experiences difficulty with breastfeeding.
-Laser lip tie release performed by Dr. Tyson Pickett at Pickett Family Dental can improve your baby’s efficiency in breastfeeding and allow for a less painful nursing experience for the mother.
+Laser lip tie release performed by Dr. Tyson Pickett, DDS FAGD at Pickett Family Dental can improve your baby’s efficiency in breastfeeding and allow for a less painful nursing experience for the mother.